AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/navigation-graphs.md

 ### Generating navigation graphs from images

 If your environment is codified as an image (such as the planimetry showed above), generating a navigation graph is straight-forward.
 All you have to do is mark the areas of the environment where to plant initial seeds in blue (RGB #0000FF).
 In the image below you can see the generation of the navigation graph showed on the top of the page.
-The rectangular blue regions in the original image inidicate where to plant initial seeds.
+The blue regions in the original image indicate where to plant initial seeds.
 These are then grown and crossings are found between them.

 ![alt text](../../assets/media/usage/navigation-graph-generation.jpeg)